GraphicsProgramming/learnd3d11/docs/1-introduction/1-3-basics/1-3-3-setting-up-3d-rendering.md

     //Now we create our model matrix
     XMMATRIX modelMatrix = XMMatrixMultiply(translation, XMMatrixMultiply(scaling, rotation));

-Because all these main matrix multiplications happen infrequently enough, we "can" do this on the CPU, we only have to recalculate the matrices of 3D objects when/if they move/scale/rotate which for most level geometry is almost never.
+Because all these matrix multiplications happen infrequently enough, we "can" do this on the CPU, we only have to recalculate the matrices of 3D objects when they move/scale/rotate which for most level geometry is almost never.
 However...

 The only exception is the camera, which tends to move almost every frame, however we tend to only have 1 of them (or an insignificant amount in other cases).
-The keen readers might realize that because of the the fact that we recalculate the camera matrix, we have to recalculate the world matrix for 'every' 3D object.
+The keen readers might realize that because of the fact that we recalculate the camera matrix, we have to recalculate the world matrix for 'every' 3D object.

 What we cannot do however (or well, not with high-poly objects) is transform every vertex on the CPU with the world matrix, luckily GPU's are practically built for this and thus are very good at it.
 But that means we need a way to get the matrix we need over there somehow.

 ## Constant Buffers

-In D3D11 we have a thing called "Constant Buffers", this is special buffer to contain values that the GPU can expect not to change during a draw call, this means the values are "constant" or "uniform" for the entire shader invocation.
+In D3D11 we have a thing called a "Constant Buffer", this is a special buffer that contains values that the GPU can expect not to change during a draw call, this means the values are "constant" or "uniform" for the entire shader invocation.
 This is a great place to put our matrix.

 In `CreateConstantBuffers()` we create our buffer pretty much the same as we did our vertex buffer back in Hello Triangle, except now in the BindFlags, we specify D3D11_BIND_FLAG::BIND_CONSTANT_BUFFER